 A letter dated February 16, 2015, from the Port among the Loko DMO to NERC listed a backlog of 92.4 million SLL (approximately US\$18,500) among the challenges facing district's 53 case investigators, averaging more EVD case than 1 month of missed pay per person, dating investigation in back to October 2014 (Alfred Kamara, written communication, February 16, 2015).
-These structures between the that crucial operational adjustments in Port Loko were not easily implemented in Kambia.
+These that resulted were biggest both Port Loko and Kambia.